nl0/karma-polyfill-service/README.md

 polyfill:
   features: <feature-set> # feature set, see polyfill-service docs for details, defaults to `{default: {}}`
   path: '<path>' # path to serve the polyfill script under, defaults to '/polyfill.js'
-# that's it, now you test environment is patched w/ the polyfills
+# that's it, now your test environment is patched w/ the polyfills
 ```